stackhpc/ansible-role-os-images/README.md

 `os_images_build`: Whether or not to build the images.

-`os_images_name_suffix`: Image suffix which would be removed during image promotion, for exmple: -rc, -dev, -test etc.
+`os_images_name_suffix`: Image suffix which would be removed during image promotion, for exmple: -rc, -dev, -test etc. Mandatory for promotion functionality.

 Dependencies
 ------------